zuckerlab/FlowStims/doc/manual.md

 &rightarrow;`gratBgVal` Pixel value (grayscale) of the other half of the bars ("background"), [0-255].
 Must be given the same number of values as `gratFgVal`.

 &rightarrow;`gratInterVal` Pixel value (grayscale) of interstimulus screen, [0-255]  (use -1 for avg screen luminance of the stimulus).
 Must be given the same number of values as `gratFgVal`.

+## Log files

+Every time FlowStims is successfully run, it will generate two log files: DATE_TIME_params.log anf DATE_TIME_trials.log, where DATE and TIME stand for the actual date and time at the time of execution.
+The first one is a record of all parameters used.
+This is helpful in cases where the original parameters file is lost, or modified.
+The second one is organized in space-separated columns and contains information about each trial and interstimulus interval (call these "periods") that were shown.
+The first line is a header row, identifying each column:

+`Frame` is the frame number where the current period started

+`Time` is the time since the beginning of the presentation, in milliseconds

+`Period` is a descriptor of the current period: prestimulus interval (`PRESTIM`), trial (`TRIAL`), or poststimulus interval (`POSTSTIM`)

+`TrialNo` is a counter for the total number of individual trials so far (not used for interstim periods)

+`Stimulus` contains info about the stimulus used in the current trial (not used for interstim periods), in the format `property=value`.
+The properties `stim`, `dir`, and `tfreq` are always present, and identify the stimulus class, direction of motion, and temporal frequency for that trial.
+Flow stimuli have the following specific properties: `nDots`, `diam`, `dotLvl`, `bgLvl`, and `interLvl` (see above for parameter descriptions); grating stimuli have the properties: `width`, `fgLvl`, `bgLvl`, `interLvl`, and `phase` (see above for parameter descriptions).

 ## Network communication